jonfernq/Learning/Algorithms/Sorting/Mergesort.md

 > Can pseudocode for mergesort be made concise by using recursion?

-Yes, the pseudocode for merge sort can be made more concise by using recursion.
-Here's a more concise pseudocode implementation of merge sort using recursion:
+Expressing pseudocode for merge sort in recursive form makes it more concise (see more expansive iterative further down the page).

 ```java
 merge_sort(arr):